Neuroscience Research Domain

 We will build on this experience, and fully utilise the knowledge and resources within Health Innovation Manchester to develop this aspect of the domain.

-Researchers within Greater Manchester can apply for up to £10,000 in funding to support neuroscience research.
+Researchers within Greater Manchester can apply for up to £10,000 in funding to support stroke research.
 The awards are designed to pump-prime small or pilot research projects intended to drive new and developing research collaborations and result in grant applications.